 A decade after that, Vienna was home to one of the Civil War’s earliest battles, which broke out on the railroad tracks.
 Troops had never been transported by train before when Confederate forces ambushed them in a clash that historians named the Battle of Virginia.
 From that point on both sides camped in Vienna and when the war was over, many simply stayed and built lives with their families.

 Vienna remained a quiet little rural town for decades until the 1950s when urban development started to encroach.
 Despite this growth, Vienna has remained true to its roots and to this day offers a peaceful reprieve from the hustle and bustle of the Capital.

-The town is known for family-friendly events throughout the year.
+The town is known for its events throughout the year.
 These include April’s Walk on the Hill Garden Tour, the ViVa!
-Vienna Town Festival to celebrate Memorial Day, the Halloween Parade and December’s Holiday Stroll.
-A whole range of events occur all year long at the Vienna Community Center, including fashion shows, craft fairs, antique exhibits, and etc. The family-friendly warmth of Vienna appeals to homebuyers who appreciate the cohesiveness and small-town feel of this neighborhood.
+Vienna Town Festival to celebrate Memorial Day, the Halloween Parade, and December’s Holiday Stroll.
+A whole range of events occurs all year long at the Vienna Community Center, including fashion shows, craft fairs, antique exhibits, and more.
+The warmth of Vienna appeals to homebuyers who appreciate the cohesiveness and small-town feel of this neighborhood.

 Schools in Vienna